28 September 2009

 Dr Peel has been researching patients’ experiences of health services for many years.
 As a critical psychologist she is interested in trying to effect positive social change for marginalised and disadvantaged groups.
 Her diabetes research has influenced Canadian policy on self-blood glucose monitoring.
 She hopes to develop this particular research theme and impact on reproductive health policy and practice in the UK and elsewhere.

-Find out more about current research activities in the School of Life and Health Sciences and the Health and Human Development Research Group.
+Find out more about current research activities in the School of Life and Health Sciences and the Health & lifespan psychology Research Group.